Creative Writing in the Museum Vaults

-Join me this winter for Café Writing!
-Café writing mornings are relaxed, informal creative writing classes held in Ludlow Kitchen, at Ludlow Food Centre, SY8 2JR.
+Join me for café writing mornings – relaxed, informal creative writing classes held in Ludlow Kitchen, at Ludlow Food Centre, SY8 2JR.

 Each of the six weekly sessions will provide inventive prompts, ideas and lots of encouragement.
-And a short break in the middle for you to buy Ludlow Kitchen’s exceptional coﬀee and cake for further inspiration!
+And a short break in the middle for us all to buy Ludlow Kitchen’s exceptional coﬀee and cake for further inspiration!

 Poetry Swindon Festival 2016 | Mapping into Landscapes of the Mind Thursday 6 October, 1.30pm to 3.30pm